quentinn/share/README.md

 Share is a web service that permit to securely share files and secrets to anyone.

+Main features are:
+- Automatic shares expiration based on given date or maximum unlock allowed
+- Basic shares links and passwords, and also one-click links
+- Automatic strong password generation
+- [GopenPGP](https://gopenpgp.org/) and [OpenPGP.js](https://openpgpjs.org/) encryption to ensure security of the share password
+- Customizable with your own logo and color
+- Self-hosted solution
+- No account management
+- CLI available to perform admin tasks
+- Reverse proxy example that shows how to protect share creations and set public access on the unlock pages

 <br>

 ## Install from sources